MiriamLL/GermanNorthSea/README.md

-To download: go to [EMODnet](https://www.emodnet-humanactivities.eu/view-data.php)\>Select wind farms in the map.
+To download: go to [EMODnet](https://www.emodnet-humanactivities.eu/view-data.php)\>Select Marine Spatial Planning from the list.
 Select Other Forms of Area Management/Designation\>Click on the download icon on [Exclusive Economic Zone](https://www.emodnet-humanactivities.eu/search-results.php?dataname=Exclusive+Economic+Zone).